 Plush cabin; smooth power; quiet at highway speeds; slightly sporty edge

 Although SUVs are thought of as 4-wheel-drive off-roaders, most of us do fine with the cheaper, more fuel-efficient front-wheel-drive versions, especially when they're equipped with modern traction and stability control systems.
-It therefore makes sense to save money on the purchase and save gas during ownership by choosing the front-wheel-drive version.
-Unless you're all about premium audio and factory navigation, we'd say to skip the Technology package and go for the base trim with AcuraWatch.
-Find an Acura RDX for sale
+So it makes sense to save money on the purchase and save gas while you own it by choosing the front-wheel-drive version.
+Unless you're all about premium audio and factory navigation, we'd say skip the Technology Package.

-The front-wheel-drive RDX ($36,510) includes a power moonroof, 18-inch alloy wheels, heated outside mirrors, auto on/off headlights, an 8-way power front driver's seat with power lumbar support, a 4-way power passenger seat, leather seat trim, heated front seats, LED headlights, dual-zone automatic climate control, hill-start assist, cruise control, keyless access with push-button start, a tilt-telescopic steering column, a 360-watt 7-speaker sound system, Bluetooth, a rear backup camera and the Active Noise Cancellation system.
+The front-wheel-drive RDX ($34,415) includes a power moonroof, 18-inch alloy wheels, heated outside mirrors, auto on/off headlights, an 8-way power front driver's seat with power lumbar support, a 4-way power passenger seat, leather seat trim, heated front seats, dual-zone automatic climate controls, cruise control, keyless access with push-button start, a manual tilt/telescopic steering column, 360-watt 7-speaker sound system, Bluetooth, a rear backup camera and the Active Noise Control interior noise cancellation system.

-The RDX with the Technology package ($40,210) brings a blind spot monitoring system, rear cross-traffic alert, the AcuraLink satellite communications system, voice-activated navigation with real-time traffic and weather updates, SMS text messaging, GPS-linked climate control, and the ELS premium sound system with 410 watts, 10 speakers, DVD audio, Dolby Pro Logic II and 15 gigabytes of hard-drive music storage.
+The RDX with the Technology Package ($39,115) brings the AcuraLink satellite communications system, voice-activated navigation with real-time traffic and weather updates, SMS text messaging, GPS-linked climate control and the ELS premium sound system with 410 watts, 10 speakers, DVD audio, Dolby Pro-Logic II and 15 gigabytes of hard-drive music storage.

-All-wheel drive adds another $1,400 to the bottom line of each version.
+All-wheel drive adds another $1,400 to the bottom line of either model.

-The GPS-linked solar-sensing dual-zone climate control system seemed a bit gimmicky and didn't provide any noticeable benefit to cabin comfort.
-Credit goes to Acura for adding the automatic 3-flash turn-signal function for lane changes to the RDX.
-This is a handy feature that remains uncommon among Asian vehicles, although American and European brands have embraced it for some time now.
+The GPS-linked, solar-sensing dual-zone climate control system seems a bit gimmicky and didn't provide any noticeable benefit to cabin comfort.
+Credit goes to Acura for adding the automatic 3-flash lane change turn signal function to the RDX.
+This is a handy feature that remains uncommon among Asian vehicles, although American and European brands have long since embraced it.